mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 ## Troubleshooting and overcoming failures

-Sometimes, uninstall steps fail or hang because a cleanup task gets stuck.
-In that case, force Kubernetes to uninstall resources.
-Some cleanup tasks may not be fully run.
+Sometimes, the uninstall steps will fail or hang because a cleanup task gets stuck.
+In that case, you will need to force Kubernetes to uninstall the resources.
+In such cases, you may need to clean up things manually.
+Follow the steps below as necessary.

 ### Cannot finalize removing a profile